By Joan Shainman Zegras

 The Water Street Walk

 As you head east down Latham Street toward Water Street (about 5 minutes), the new Williams College Farley/Lamb football and lacrosse field is to the right.
-(There are other sports fields as well.)
-Just after the Athletic Complex, at the end of Meacham Street is Taconic Golf course, consistently rated the best in New England.
+Just after the Athletic Complex, at the end of Meacham Street is Taconic Golf Course.
 It is semi-private, but enthusiasts may reserve tee times provided the course isn’t booked.
-Playing a round is well worth it.
 The views are gorgeous and the course challenging.
-It was re-built and restored by the famous designer Gil Hanse in 2009.
+It was re-built and restored by the designer Gil Hanse in 2009.

-3. Heading north up Water Street, The Mountain Goat Artisan Gallery, and Hot Tomatoes Pizza will beckon, beyond Galerie Reynard, the vivid orange Shinto gate to Intouch Massage and Day Spa, Rootz salon, Berkshire Fitness Co. and Casa Lina.
-In the summer months, the Casa Lina’s outdoor patio can be a good place to spot celebrities from WTF after a performance.
+3. Heading north up Water Street, Hot Tomatoes Pizza beckons with a back bar and outdoor seating alongside the river.
+Beyond Hot Tomatoes, you will encounter the vivid orange Shinto gate to Intouch Massage and Day Spa, Rootz Hair Studio, Berkshire Fitness Co. and Casa Lina.

 If the entire walk seems too ambitious, here are a couple of suggested edits.